LunaSare/tutorials2021ms/outline.md

 In this way, the data that was available through the OpenTree platform is now made accessible to a wider audience.

-How do we make R and Python function documentation more accessible?
+How do we make R and Python function documentationusage more accessible?
-Fun examples with charismatic organisms
+Create documents that persist, so they are available for the users to go back to them any time they need them, and to be passed on to other users.
-Demonstrate errors
+Fun examples with Use charismatic organisms to make examples Demonstrate errors
 Demonstrate warnings
 Help users to not be afraid of errors and warnings, but instead to use them to their advantage (CITE carpentries)